Denorjhan/AICloudOps/README.md

 ### Step 3:
  Enter your AWS and OPENAI values into the `.env` file. (setting OPENAI_MODEL to gpt-3.5-turbo-0125 is a very cost-effective model and should keep costs under a few cents)

- When docker compose to run the project, the `RUNNING_IN` value should be set to `docker`.
+ When using docker compose to run the project, the `RUNNING_IN` value should be set to `docker`.

  The postgress and rabbitmq values can be left as is.